mikael-lehmuskoski/fs20project/README.md

 ## TODO:

-### I will be studying the folloring topics in my coming projects:
+### I will be studying the following topics in my coming projects:
 * TDD-method
 * scrum
 * CI/CD